 No matter what year it might be, starting a WordPress blog can be a little exciting, a little confusing, and sometimes even a little frustrating.
 There are so many things to learn, and it can be a lot to take in.
-So, in honor of the upcoming new year, here are 18 tips for starting a WordPress blog in 2018!
+So, in honor of the upcoming new year, here are 18 tips for starting a WordPress blog in the new year!

-18 tips for starting a WordPress blog in 2018
+18 tips for starting a WordPress blog in the new year

 We’re about to look at some great tips for starting a WordPress blog, so get comfortable and get ready to learn.

 Have a blog focus or plan.